Welcome to the most visited page on this site.

 And Appalacian Clogs look like this:

-In addition to all three of these noise making shoes, there are flamenco shoes which also have some sort of metal stuck on the toes and heels, but instead of metal plates, looks like they are tiny pins.
+In addition to all three of these noise making shoes, there are flamenco shoes which also have some sort of metal stuck on the toes and heels, but instead of metal plates, they are studded with tiny pins.

 Check it out:

-And also, a clip from a recent performance by Dorrance Dance, today’s TOP touring tap dance company.
-You will see a little appalacian clogging inspired tap in the 2nd video.
+Also, here is a clip from a 2019 performance by Dorrance Dance, one of today’s top touring tap dance companies.
+You will see a little Appalachian clogging inspired tap here.
 Enjoy!

 Thats all for today folks, lay off the plastic!